apexskier/camlittle.com/content/posts/2020-10-07-react-and-typescript/index.md

 </details>

+To fix this, you'll need to refactor your code to avoid the name conflict or explicitly type Provides and Requires props to prevent the stolen prop, which is error prone.

-Higher-order components and typescript can be a pain, but each upgrade of TypeScript seems to make it smoother (or maybe it's just me learning).
-I'm hopeful that [#10727](https://github.com/microsoft/TypeScript/issues/10727) will address some of the remaining issues and [#9252](https://github.com/microsoft/TypeScript/issues/9252).
+Higher-order components and TypeScript can be a pain, but each upgrade of TypeScript seems to make it smoother (or maybe it's just me learning).
+I'm hopeful that [#10727](https://github.com/microsoft/TypeScript/issues/10727), [#9252](https://github.com/microsoft/TypeScript/issues/9252), and [#12936](https://github.com/Microsoft/TypeScript/issues/12936) will address some of the remaining issues.

 ## Refs